-The risks that come with abusing both of these drugs are further compounded, too.
-The Substance Abuse and Mental Health Services Administration notes there is a 24-55 percent heightened risk of serious outcomes when lorazepam is used along with an opioid painkiller or alcohol than when it is used alone.
-The most severe is likely respiratory distress, which can lead those who abuse these drugs to fall into a coma or die.
-Most of the time, people are abusing prescription opioid painkillers along with lorazepam, not heroin, but that does happen, too.
+The risks that come with abusing more than one drug surpass the already serious risks of abusing one substance.
+SAMHSA notes there is a 24-55% heightened risk of serious outcomes when benzodiazepines are used along with an opioid painkiller or alcohol than when used alone.
+The most severe consequence is significant respiratory depression, which can lead those who abuse these drugs to fall into a coma or die.
+In 2015, nearly a quarter of all individuals who died from an opioid overdose were found to also have benzodiazepines in their systems.

 Concerned about treatment costs?

 Call now for FREE insurance and payment consultation